cmaxw/devchat-eleventy/src/dev-rev/how-do-i-go-freelance.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: loTf1WKZTu8
 tags:
   - dev_rev
   - podcast
   - video
 ---

-https://www.youtube.com/watch?v=loTf1WKZTu8 Dave asks (and a follow up on Carlos' email from yesterday) where we dive into how to go freelance.
+Dave asks (and a follow up on Carlos' email from yesterday) where we dive into how to go freelance.